Two Jack Lake • ULTIMATE Guide to Visiting This Classic Lake in Banff

 Facilities at Two Jack Lake

-There are two lots for parking at Two Jack Lake that have a limited number of parking spots.
-The Lower Lot and the Upper Lot.
-On an average day, it’s not too difficult to get parking, but in the summer months, on a sunny weekend, the parking lot can fill up.
+There are two parking lots at Two Jack Lake, the Lower Lot and the Upper Lot, both with a limited number of spots.
+On an average day, parking is not too difficult, but on a sunny weekend in the summer months, the small lots can fill up quickly.

 The peak times are from 10 a.m. to 3 p.m.
 You can still visit during these times, but be forewarned parking may be a struggle, and if you don’t get any parking, you are out of luck and should continue to Lake Minnewanka or Cascade Ponds to try your luck there.